pwasiewi/packer-proxmoxbeta/README.md

 pvecm create kluster
 sleep 5
-for i in server2 server3; do ssh $i "pvecm add server1"; done for i in server3 server2 server1; do ssh $i "reboot"; done
+for i in server2 server3; do ssh $i "pvecm add server1"; done for i in server3 server2; do ssh $i "reboot"; done && reboot
 ```

 `vagrant ssh server1`